dpshade/permaweb-glossary/docs/BUGS.md

    - Browser and version
    - Operating system
    - Device type (desktop/mobile/tablet)
+   - URL and any parameters used

 2. **Steps to Reproduce:**
    - Detailed step-by-step instructions
    - Expected vs actual behavior
+   - Search mode being used (Glossary/Documentation)

 3. **Technical Information:**
    - Console errors (if any)